-According to census figures, Black South Africans are the majority at 79% of the population, and live both in the cities and across the poorer rural areas.
+According to the census, black South Africans are the majority at 79% of the population, and live both in the cities and across the poorer rural areas.

-Indian South Africans, by contrast, are South Africa’s smallest minority – just 2.5% of the population.
-They are concentrated in the city of Durban, and to a lesser extent in Cape Towns and the urban areas of Gauteng.
+Indian South Africans, by contrast, are the smallest minority – just 2.5% of the population.
+They are concentrated in the city of Durban, and to a lesser extent in Cape Town and the urban areas of Gauteng.
 The first Indians were brought to Cape Town as slaves in 1684, during the Dutch colonial era.
-But today’s South African Indians are mainly descended from indentured labourers and free “passenger” immigrants who arrived in Durban from 1860 to 1914.
+But today’s South African Indians are mainly descended from indentured labourers and free “passenger” immigrants who arrived in Durban between 1860 and 1914.

 Coloured people are descended from the Khoi and San, from slaves brought to the Cape Colony from 1658 onwards, and from a mixture of all the people of the Cape – African, European and more – before racial classification was a thing.
-Today most coloured people live in the Western Cape, as well as in the Northern Cape and the eastern regions of the Eastern Cape.
+Today most coloured people live in the Western Cape, the Northern Cape and the eastern regions of the Eastern Cape.